niklaushirt/cp4waiops-training/content/Introduction/intro_00.md

-## In this Training you will learn how to install IBM CloudPak for AIOps and how to configure some basic functionalities.
+### In this Training you will learn how to install IBM CloudPak for AIOps and how to configure some basic functionalities.

-The idea is to provide you with an fast and simple way to learn CP4WAIOPS.
+The idea is to provide you with an optimised way to learn how to do a basic setup of CP4WAIOPS.

 ## You will learn about the following topics: